girder/girder_worker/docs/image-example.rst

 A task is a special kind of dictionary with keys ``inputs`` and ``outputs`` as well as other metadata describing how these objects will be used.
-In the case of simple python scripts, they can be provided inline as we have done in this example.
+In the case of simple Python scripts, they can be provided inline as we have done in this example.
 Each input and output spec in a task is a dict with the following keys:

 ``name``
    The name designated to the datum.
-This is used both for connecting tasks together in a workflow and, in the case of python tasks, the name of the variable injected into/extracted from the tasks scope.
+This is used both for connecting tasks together in a workflow and, in the case of Python tasks, the name of the variable injected into/extracted from the tasks scope.

 ``type``